 AdriaArray - Seismic networks

 In various stages of planning and for different purposes, we prepared maps showing the distribution of permanent stations and suggested locations of temporary stations.
 The maps cover a range of complexity from very simple ones using just two colors to more complex figures explaining the station distribution in detail.
-Below, we show some of maps.
+Below, we show some of the maps.
 All the maps and supporting files can be downloaded from the AdriaArray GitHub repository.

 AdriaArray GitHub repository